BenAAndrew/tacotron2-model/README.md

 Source: https://github.com/NVIDIA/tacotron2 (model.py)

+A pytorch install is required but is not added to requirements to avoid configuration issues.

-Only change from the NVIDIA original is a replacement of hparams with individual arguments to remove the dependency on tf.contrib.training.HParams (deprecated since tensorflow 1).
+The only change from the NVIDIA original is a replacement of hparams with individual arguments to remove the dependency on tf.contrib.training.HParams (deprecated since tensorflow 1).

 ## Usage